Jubaer-Shondhi/grn-inference-pipeline/README.md

 - All parameters stored in YAML configuration files
 - Complete pipeline from data loading to visualization
 - Version-controlled with Git
-- Fixed random seeds for all stochastic processes

 ## Requirements
 - Python: 3.10 or higher